The following source was built using Visual Studio 6.0 SP5 and Visual Studio .NET. You need to have a version of the Microsoft Platform SDK installed.

 The example above is easy to avoid, simply don't have multiple

-on a single socket.
+WSARecv requests outstanding on a single socket.
 This is what we have done so far in the example servers developed in the previous articles.
+However, this reduces performance, it's always more performant to have a receive pending when the data actually arrives on the wire than it is to post a receive after the data has already arrived.
+Having multiple

 In our example servers so far, code like this:

-CIOBuffer we can set the sequence number to the 'next' value in
+CIOBuffer, we can set the sequence number to the '

 WSARecv() call.
 Failure to lock in this area can lead to the actual order that the